-The message is clear.
+Bird & Blend Tea Co. is another great example of marketing in Bristol because the message is clear.
 By billing themselves as ‘Tea Mixologists’, the Bird & Blend Tea Co. instantly separate themselves from the common cup of tea – something that most people would be happy to make at home.
 A ‘Tea Mixologist’ sounds exotic and, similarly to a cocktail, the type of drink that really needs to be made by a professional.

 Look up the Bristol Beer Factory logo and you’ll see it looks slightly different to what you see here.
 It’s not entirely clear whether the horizontal line across the middle of the glass and the words ‘Half Full’ are an official addition or an impulse scribble, but they definitely capture Bristol’s positive, can-do spirit.

 We like the strong, graphic look of Bristol Beer Factory’s logo.
 A black and white colour scheme makes it easy to spot from a mile away.
 The beer glass logo has been cleverly designed to incorporate the Clifton Suspension Bridge – one of Bristol’s most famous landmarks.

 Free entry and a neverending collection of things to look at make this Bristol institution a favourite on rainy days.